Toward Clinically Explainable AI for Medical Diagnosis: A Foundation Model with Human-Compatible Reasoning via Reinforcement Learning: Introduction

-To address these limitations, we propose a novel approach integrating grounded interpretation and step-wise reasoning for medical image analysis using FMs, with a specific focus on chest X-rays (CXRs).
-The overall architecture and experimental results are shown in Fig.\ref{fig_arc}.
-First, we systematically curated a comprehensive multi-source CXR dataset encompassing diverse clinical scenarios, including report generation (\emph{findings} and \emph{impression} sections), visual question answering (VQA), and localized image interpretation.
-Building upon this foundation, we adapted the state-of-the-art general-purpose VLM \qwen~\cite{qwen2.5-VL} through extensive instruction fine-tuning (351.5K samples), equipping the resulting \ours model with fundamental CXR interpretation capabilities.
-Second, we generated high-quality synthetic reasoning data (3.9K samples) incorporating grounded image representations to overcome the model cold-start problems~\cite{shao2024deepseekmath,wei2025advancing}.
+To address these limitations, we propose a novel approach integrating human-compatible grounded interpretation and step-wise reasoning for medical diagnosis using FMs to mimic the expert decision-making process, with a specific focus on CXRs, as shown in Fig.~\ref{fig_intro1}.
+First, we systematically curate a comprehensive multi-source CXR dataset encompassing diverse clinical scenarios, including report generation (\emph{findings} and \emph{impression} sections), visual question answering (VQA), and localized image interpretation.
+Building upon this foundation, we adapt the advanced general-purpose VLM \qwen~\cite{qwen2.5-VL} through extensive instruction fine-tuning (351.5K samples), equipping the resulting \ours model with fundamental CXR interpretation capabilities.
+Second, we generate high-quality synthetic reasoning data (3.9K samples) incorporating grounded image representations to overcome the model cold-start problems~\cite{shao2024deepseekmath,wei2025advancing}.
 The continuous fine-tuning upon it endows the model with preliminary capabilities in grounded understanding and reasoning.
-Finally, we implemented an advanced online reinforcement learning framework, i.e., group relative policy optimization (GRPO)~\cite{shao2024deepseekmath}, to simultaneously enhance both reasoning quality and generation performance of \ours by scoring both the final outputs and the underlying reasoning processes.
-This scoring mechanism serves as feedback to iteratively optimize the model (on 6.6K samples), ultimately creating our enhanced \oursreasoning model.
+Finally, we implement an advanced online reinforcement learning (RL) framework, i.e., group relative policy optimization (GRPO)~\cite{shao2024deepseekmath}, to simultaneously enhance both reasoning quality and generation performance of \ours via proposed grounded rewards, ultimately creating \oursreasoning model.